Board & Secretariat

 Director, Digital Communications

-Mitchell is undertaking studies in Aquaculture and Environmental Sciences and is currently working as an Abalone hatchery technician.
+Mitchell is undertaking studies in Aquaculture and Environmental Sciences and is currently working as an Abalone propagation technician.
 He has a passion for social media and currently leads our digital communications, and is an active member of the Board.
 Mitchell has been a proactive member of the Friends of Deep Creek since 2010.

 Tricia has worked in the conservation and volunteering field for over 30 years.
 She is the President of the Friends of Brookfield Conservation Park and a Committee Member with the Mid Murray Landcare Group and the Friends of Kingston House.

-Manager, Volunteer Programs Unit
+Manager, Volunteer and Visitor Programs Unit

-Co-ordinator, Volunteer Partnerships & Strategy
+A/Co-ordinator, Volunteer Partnerships & Strategy

 Admin Officer, Friends of Parks